 A delicious cassava flour banana bread recipe that is free of refined sugar, vegan, paleo, and perfect for people with a grain-free lifestyle that have a nut allergy since it’s nut-free.

 Lately I’ve received quite a few requests for a banana bread recipe that is paleo / gluten-free / grain-free, but that isn’t made with almond or coconut flour.
 Typically for someone with a nut allergy or intolerance I suggest baking with oat flour (which is gluten-free), but for those people who are paleo or grain-free with a nut allergy oat flour doesn’t work since it’s a grain.
 Therefore, cassava flour steps in!!

 The only flour in this banana bread recipe is cassava flour making it nut-free, grain-free, gluten-free and paleo-friendly.
-It’s also dairy-free and egg-free so all my vegan friends can enjoy it as well!
+This recipe is also dairy-free and egg-free so all my vegan friends can enjoy it as well!
 It’s also naturally sweetened with just banana and maple syrup.

-The consistency of this banana bread is NOT light and fluffy.
+Let’s discuss the consistency of this banana bread.
+It is NOT light and fluffy.
 Baking with cassava flour yields a dense, heavy and moist result.
 Even though the texture isn’t that of a typical banana bread, the taste is absolutely amazing!!

 Just to recap… this recipe is:

 - bananas: make sure your bananas are ripe – this makes them taste extra sweet in the recipe.

 - maple syrup: my natural sweetener of choice for this recipe.

 - coconut oil: I buy it in liquid form, but you can also melt the coconut oil and allow it to cool a few minutes before adding it into the blender.